Ouakhila/Ouakhila/README.md

 ## BIO 🧕🏾

  Master's Degree in Computer Science at the University of Wolverhampton She has successfully completed her full stack development bootcamp with a rising star award.
-She has worked on range of projects with different web technologies. working on an AR VR project
+She has worked on range of projects with different web technologies.She is working as a Junior software Developer and also working on her an AR VR project

 ## EDUCATION 👩🏾‍💻